 Many children have trouble reading, writing, or performing other learning-related tasks at some point.
-This does not mean they have learning disabilities.
-A child with a learning disability often has several related signs, and they don’t go away or get better over time.
-The signs of learning disabilities vary from person to person.
+This does not mean they have learning difficulty.
+A number of factors could be affecting your child’s progress at a particular time.
+A child with a learning difficulty, however, often has several related signs, and they don’t go away or get better over time.
+The signs of learning difficulties vary from person to person.

 As a parent you could look for the following signs in your child.
 These may indicate that your child could have learning disabilities:

 - Problems paying attention

 - Trouble telling time

 A child with a learning disability also may have one or more of the following:

 - Acting without really thinking about possible outcomes (impulsiveness)

 - “Acting out” in school or social situations

 - Difficulty staying focused; being easily distracted